GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/share-extension.md

 ```

 Note that the `NSExtensionPrincipalClass`'s name consists of the target name and the name of the class that will be called when the user selects our extension from Apple's native share sheet.

+In the `NSExtensionActivationRule`, we specify how our extension can be activated.
+Since we want to share images, we will use `NSExtensionActivationSupportsImageWithMaxCount`, with the value of 10.
+That means that our extension would be shown when up to 10 images are selected in the photos app.
+You can configure this value according to your requirements.

 #### Setting up App Groups